 Fibrin And Electro Lymphatic Therapy

-Today we’ll be discussing Fibrin and Electro Lymphatic Therapy (ELT ), a therapy useful for fibrin reduction.
+Today we’ll be discussing Fibrin and Electro Lymphatic Therapy (ELT ), a lymphatic drainage therapy that has the potential to reduce fibrin.

 But first, what is fibrin?